olivier-carrere/redaction-technique.org/src/content/docs/en/veille/sed-modifiez-votre-texte-sans-ouvrir-vos-fichiers.md

 d'amour. mourir me font, Belle marquise, vos beaux yeux
 ```

-We've run into the same problem: the regular expression .* doesn't correspond to a word, but to a series of characters, including punctuation.
-We must then use the <.*> form, which corresponds to a word such as those used by Mr. Jourdain to make prose.
-We're going to use escape characters (backslash \) so that the < and > signs are not interpreted literally under certain consoles, but as metacharacters with a special function:
+We've run into the same problem: the regular expression `.*` doesn't correspond to a word, but to a series of characters, including punctuation.
+We must then use the `\<.*\>` form, which corresponds to a word such as those used by Mr. Jourdain to create prose.
+We're going to use escape characters (backslash `\`) so that the `<` and `>` signs are not interpreted literally under certain consoles, but as metacharacters with a special function:

 ```bash
 $ export \